The Community Neuroarts Coalitions Network

 Core Principles

-The Blueprint team has identified three core principles to guide the development of CNCs:
+The Blueprint team has identified three core principles that guide the development of CNCs:

-First, these coalitions will be inclusive and welcoming, reflecting the diversity of the population and artistic expression of their community.
-Each community will draw on its own unique history and resources.
+First, these coalitions are inclusive and welcoming, reflecting the diversity of the population and artistic expression of their community.
+Each community draws on its own unique history and resources.

-Second, each coalition will be interdisciplinary and cross sectoral and include active participation from:
+Second, each coalition is interdisciplinary and cross sectoral, including active participation from:

-- Researchers, including cognitive, psychological, public health, neuroscience and clinical researchers, and others affiliated with research institutions.
+- Researchers, which may include cognitive, psychological, public health, neuroscience and clinical researchers, and others affiliated with research institutions.

-- Health practitioners, including creative arts therapists, psychologists, neurologists, public health professionals, social workers, occupational therapists, and physical therapists.
+- Health practitioners, which may include creative arts therapists, psychologists, neurologists, public health professionals, social workers, occupational therapists, and physical therapists.

-- Community arts and cultural organizations and artists, including those who advocate for cultural equity and art engagement at the community and individual level.
+- Community arts and cultural organizations and artists, which may include those who advocate for cultural equity and art engagement at the community and individual level.

-- Educators, including those from schools and universities that are developing educational pathways in science, health, and the arts as well as those who use the arts in learning and strengthening social and emotional development.
+- Educators, which may include those from schools and universities that are developing educational pathways in science, health, and the arts as well as those who use the arts in learning and strengthening social and emotional development.

-- Private sector champions, including those interested in expanding wellness opportunities in their communities.
+- Private sector champions, which may include those interested in expanding wellness opportunities in their communities.

-- Public sector champions, including those seeking to improve community wellbeing, health and learning by integrating arts into all policies.
+- Public sector champions, which may include those seeking to improve community wellbeing, health and learning by integrating arts into all policies.

-Third, each coalition will identify its own goals in pursuit of health and well-being and decide which local stakeholders—such as research institutions, arts and cultural organizations, or health care providers—will anchor the effort.
-Each coalition will also determine its own evidence strategy and impact measures in collaboration with the Blueprint.
+Third, each coalition identifies its own goals in pursuit of health and well-being and decides which local stakeholders—such as research institutions, arts and cultural organizations, or health care providers—will anchor the effort.
+Each coalition also determines its own evidence strategy and impact measures in collaboration with the Blueprint Initiative.

 Potential Benefits of CNCs